What Is B2B Content Marketing?

 For example, check out this complete guide to on-page SEO that we published a few years back.

 Like any legit complete guide, this one covers the topic from top to bottom.
 Including fundamentals, techniques, strategies, terminology, examples and more.

-Which is why that guide ranks in the top 5 in Google for my main keyword.
+This is why that guide ranks in the top 3 in Google for my main keyword.